Elaine Chao: Education

-Career

 Early career

-Before entering public service, Chao was vice president for syndications at Bank of America Capital Markets Group in San Francisco, and she was an International Banker at Citicorp in New York for four years from 1979 to 1983.
-She was granted a White House Fellowship in 1983 during the Reagan Administration and was then Vice President, Syndications at Bank of America from 1984 to 1986.
+Before being appointed to government work, Chao was a vice president for syndications at Bank of America Capital Markets Group in San Francisco, and she was an international banker at Citicorp in New York.
+She was granted a White House Fellowship during the Reagan Administration.

 In 1986, Chao became Deputy Administrator of the Maritime Administration in the U.S. Department of Transportation.
-From 1988 to 1989, she served as Chairwoman of the Federal Maritime Commission.
-In 1989, President George H. W. Bush nominated Chao to be Deputy Secretary of Transportation; she served from 1989 to 1991.
-From 1991 to 1992, she was the Director of the Peace Corps.
-She was the first Asian Pacific American to serve in any of these positions.
-She expanded the Peace Corps's presence in Eastern Europe and Central Asia by establishing the first Peace Corps programs in Poland, Latvia, Lithuania, Estonia, and the newly independent states of the former Soviet Union.
+From 1988 to 1989, she served as chairwoman of the Federal Maritime Commission.
+In 1989, then-president George H.W.
+Bush nominated Chao to be Deputy Secretary of Transportation; she served from 1989 to 1991.
+From 1991 to 1992, she was the director of the Peace Corps.
+She was the first Asian American to serve in any of these positions.
+She expanded the Peace Corps' presence in Eastern Europe and Central Asia by establishing the first Peace Corps programs in Poland, Latvia, Lithuania, Estonia, and the newly independent states of the former Soviet Union, including the first Peace Corps programs in Ukraine, Georgia, Armenia and Russia.

 Between Bush administrations

 Following her service in President George H.W.
-Bush's administration, Chao worked for three years from 1993 to 1996 as president and CEO of United Way of America.
+Bush's administration, Chao worked from 1992 to 1996 as president and CEO of United Way of America.
+She was the first Asian American to hold that role.
 She is credited with returning credibility and public trust to the organization after a financial mismanagement scandal involving former president William Aramony.
-From 1996 until her appointment as Secretary of Labor, Chao was a Distinguished Fellow with The Heritage Foundation, a conservative think tank in Washington, D.C.
+From 1996 until her appointment as Secretary of Labor, Chao worked at a conservative think tank in Washington, D.C.
 She was also a board member of the Independent Women's Forum.
-She returned to the Heritage Foundation after leaving the government in January 2009.
+She later returned to think tanks after leaving the government in January 2009.

+Chao delivered a speech at the 2000 Republican National Convention.

 U.S. Secretary of Labor (2001–2009)

 Chao was the only cabinet member in the George W. Bush administration to serve for the entirety of his eight years.
 She was also the longest-serving Secretary of Labor since Frances Perkins, who served from 1933 to 1945 under President Franklin D. Roosevelt.

-The Washington Post wrote towards the end of Chao's tenure as Labor Secretary that the Labor Department under her was "widely criticized for walking away from its regulatory function across a range of issues, including wage and hour law and workplace safety".
+Chao was unanimously confirmed by the Senate for her appointment as Secretary of Labor.
+Of Chao's staff, Victoria Lipnic, Assistant Secretary for Employment Standards Administration, later became Member, EEOC and acting chair.